```

 – People are more highly motivated when working in an area of strength

-– RWG: People form an identity either out of their strengths or their weaknesses.
+– People form an identity either out of their strengths or their weaknesses.
 Pointing out their strengths promotes the former, which in turn will make them more effective.

 24: Write Notes of Encouragement